 Recently, I had dinner with an old colleague of mine, and immediately, the conversation started with my new position at Viventium.
 I told him my new company is an HCM software vendor that helps organizations modernize their payroll and HR business operations.
 He looked at me like I had two heads, “Steve, what the heck is HCM!?”
 After spending some time thinking about it, it became very clear that most people have never heard of the term “HCM.”
 In fact, most people would ask:

 Last year, we told you about five things that nobody will tell you to look for when selecting a payroll company.
-Now that we are all on the same page regarding the definition of HCM, I will recommend four useful tips that will help your company select the right HCM software vendor.
+Now that we are all on the same page regarding the definition of HCM, in this article, I will recommend four useful tips to help your company select the right HCM software vendor.

 Consult with your team and research the laws that affect your business.
 Be aware that things may have changed since the last time you evaluated HCM software vendors, especially if it’s been years.
 Also, keep in mind that there may be more options available now in an all-in-one solution than there was the last time you evaluated.
 It’s smart to get some of your “wish list” items in addition to the must-haves while you are evaluating.